adriana45silva/strategic-skill-scanner/readme.md

 - Babel presets: `react`, `env`, `stage-3`

 This boilerplate also has eslint and styletint configuration included!
+It runs on precommit and in the editor (vscode).

 ### Instructions